LIBERTY

 committee to support the new rule are analyzed to be misrepresented.

-The courts have consistently denied the challenges and have even imposed
+consistently denied the challenges and have even imposed personal

-personal sanctions/incarcerated lawyers who have presented them.
-The DOJ/IRS is
+sanctions/incarcerated lawyers who have presented them.
+The DOJ/IRS is fully

-fully aware that if they are required to identify a law that imposes an income
+aware that if they are required to identify a law that imposes an income tax

 merely legislated) TAX against a challenge that it is an improper infringement